hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 ### Manual creation

-`Condition` objects can be created and loaded without any tables.
+`Scenario` objects can be created and loaded without any tables.

 For example we need to create simulations with the default model
 - `dose = 100`